maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 #### Resolvable Map Structure

 An RDF Graph stored on the safe network.
-This will follow a newly defined schema, that represents a list of `keys`, which map to (CAS) `urls`.
+This will follow a newly defined schema, that represents a list of `keys`, which map to XOR-URLs.
 Each entry can contain more information to aid in resolving data, depending on context / application.

 The RDF document will also contain a `:default` graph, which points to the desired resolution if no `key` is provided.